yantra-core/YCraft.js/ReadMe.md

 #### *Four ways for turning on a Light Bulb, using the same parts, with increasing realism*

-Striking a balance between realism and dynamic gameplay often leads to situations where an exact simulation would not be appropiate.
-AyCraft simulations are well suited for varying degrees of realism depending on your requirements.
+Striking a balance between realism and dynamic gameplay is essential to crafting a simulation that suits your needs.
+Depending on your requirements, you can configure AyCraft simulations to varying degrees of realism.

 Consider a `Light Switch` contraption.
 In the following four examples, we demonstrate ascending levels of simulated realism.

+<a name="light"></a>

 ### Most Basic